alexharri/website/posts/canvas-to-ascii.md

 <SmallNote center label="">And that's if we use a sampling quality of $1$.
 If we increase the sampling quality, this number just gets bigger.</SmallNote>

-Collecting these samples absolutely _crushed_ performance on my iPhone, so I either needed to either collect fewer samples or speed up the collection of samples.
+Collecting these samples absolutely _crushed_ performance on my iPhone, so I needed to either collect fewer samples or speed up the collection of samples.
 Collecting fewer samples would have meant rendering fewer ASCII characters or removing the directional contrast enhancement, neither of which was an appealing solution.

 My initial implementation ran on the CPU, which could only collect one sample at a time.
 To speed this up, I moved the work of sampling collection and applying the contrast enhancement to the GPU.
 The pipeline for that looks like so (each of the steps listed is a single shader pass):